bmwcarit/joynr/wiki/JavaSettings.md

 * **Default value**: `domainaccesscontroller_participantid`

 #### `PROPERTY_GLOBAL_CAPABILITIES_DIRECTORY_URL`

+In case the capabilities directory is using MQTT as its primary transport (default):
+The value you set here is ignored.
+It still has to be set to a non empty value to enable overriding of the other fields of the capabilities directory discovery entry.
+The GCD is always contacted via one of the configured MQTT connections (`PROPERTY_MQTT_BROKER_URIS`, `PROPERTY_GBIDS`).
+By default, the first (default) GBID of `PROPERTY_GBIDS` is used.

+In case the capabilities directory is using HTTP (longpolling) as its primary transport:
-The GBID (Mqtt) or URL (Http) of the receive channel (incoming message queue) of the global capabilities directory backend service.
+URL of the receive channel (incoming message queue) of the global capabilities directory backend service.
 To connect to the global capabilities directory the cluster controller creates an appropriate entry in the local capabilities directory.

-If the capabilities directory is using MQTT as its primary transport, then the value you set here is the GBID of the backend where the capabilities directory you want to use is located, e.g.
-`gbid2`.
-By default, the first (default) GBID of `PROPERTY_GBIDS` is used.

-If the capabilities directory is using HTTP (longpolling) as its primary transport, then the URL you set here is that of the capabilities directory's channel (channelId=discoverydirectory_channelid) at the Bounceproxy.
+The URL you set here is that of the capabilities directory's channel (channelId=discoverydirectory_channelid) at the Bounceproxy.
 E.g.
 `http://localhost:8080/discovery/channels/discoverydirectory_channelid/`